Focus and Scope

 The Canadian Journal of Applied Linguistics is an open access, bilingual, scientific, and professional journal that publishes empirical research (framed within quantitative, qualitative, and mixed methods paradigms), theoretical articles, essays, and original literature reviews.
 The CJAL only considers manuscripts that have clear implications for language teaching, learning or use.

-CJAL publishes these texts electronically in English or in French on an ongoing basis.
-The articles, usually between 10 and 12 of them, and book reviews are grouped to constitute two issues of the journal per year.
-There may also be occasional special issues on specific themes.
+CJAL publishes these texts electronically in English or in French.
+The articles, usually between 15 and 20 of them, and book reviews are grouped to constitute three issues of the journal per year.
+There is one special issue on a specific theme each year.

 The journal is affiliated with The Canadian Association of Applied Linguistics / L'Association canadienne de linguistique appliquée.

 All manuscripts submitted to CJAL are subject to a two-stage evaluation process.
 Initially, manuscripts will be screened to determine if they are eligible for review.
 Once the Editor(s)-in-chief have determined that a manuscript is eligible for review, a double anonymized peer-review process will be initiated.
 Reviewers will be assigned with a request that the review would normally be submitted within 4 weeks.
 Once the reviews are received, the Editor(s)-in-chief will make one of four decisions:

 - Accept the manuscript as is (Accept)

 - Accept it with minor revisions (Revisions Required)